-This questioning by parliament was in direct response to an uprising of workers near Prussia (there were hundreds of fiefdoms) and these parliament members wanted to know if the cause was low wages and if so were they low wages relative to a neighboring country (where they could move), if wages were inadequate for a good life, etc. But their questions almost fell on deaf ears since all I could focus on was not peeing.
+My first questioning by parliament was in direct response to an uprising of workers near Prussia (there were at least a dozen fiefdoms) and these parliament members wanted to know if the cause was low wages and if so were they low wages relative to a neighboring fiefdom (where they could move) or if the wages were inadequate for a good life, etc. But their questions fell almost on deaf ears since all I could focus on was not peeing.

 Now I remember better.
-England was being asked essential to send rope to hang the rebels and they wanted to know if the rebellion had been just.
-If the rebels were starving then the rebellion was justified and our Queen would have officially remained 'neutral' but quietly smuggled ropes to the rebels so they could hang the rulers.
+England was being asked essentially to send rope to hang rebels and the Lords wanted to know if the rebellion had been just.
+If the rebels were starving then the rebellion was justified and our Queen would have probably officially remained 'neutral' but quietly smuggled ropes to the rebels so they could hang the rulers.

-For these actions on behalf of England I was later made a Lady of the Bedchamber to the Queen using the alias of Anne Vavasour.
-Oops, it was also for managing the secret breeding of England's Super Horse.
+I later read the records and found out that I was not only the best source for information about other countries but actually the source for about half of it.
+It is amazing the state secrets that rulers entrusted to their own children especially when they were being trained to follow in their fathers footsteps.
+Even massive invasion plans.
+For these actions on behalf of England I was later made a Lady of the Bedchamber to the Queen using the alias of Anne Vavasor Oops, it was also for managing the secret breeding of England's Super Horse.
 I think the law stated that the queen was only allowed to have 5 Ladies of the Bedchamber

 and they had to have helped England significantly.
 It was kind of like